kylln20/WRO_FE_2023-24/README.md

 <img src="v-photos/rock.webp" width="700" height=auto>

 #### Chassis
-Last year, we used a pre-built 1/18 scale RC car (26.5 cm in length).
-However, the addition of the magenta parking lot in the obstacle challenge required a change in strategy.
-There are three ways to park – parallel parking, head-in parking, and reverse parking.
-Out of these three procedures, head-in parking requires the least number of steps, and would be the quickest to perform.
-Since the length of the parking lot is always 20 cm, by choosing a car of shorter length then 20 cm, we give ourselves the capability of head-in parking.
-As such, we chose a 1/24 scale RC car (15 cm in length).
+We use a pre-built 1/24 scale RC car (15 cm in length), as opposed to the 1/18 scale car (26.5 cm in length) from the previous year.
+This is to accomodate the addition of the magenta parking lot in the obstacle challenge, and it allows us to simply park head-on, instead of actually parallel parking.

-#### Drive Motor + Turning Motor
+#### Drive Motor
-Our car uses a Furitek Micro Komodo Brushless Motor.
-A brushless motor was chosen over a brushed motor since the latter is powered by direct contact, and can wear down over time.
-A brushless motor in comparison, has a longer lifespan.
-Additionally a brushless motor has greater torque, efficiency, and acceleration than a brushed motor.
+Our car uses a Furitek Micro Komodo brushless motor.
+Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
+This design reduces friction within the motor, and provides a longer lifespan, greater torque, efficiency, and acceleration.

 The Furitek Micro Komodo specifically is also very small compared to other RC car motors on the market, making it fit well with our small chassis.

+#### Turning Motor
 To control steering, we have a metal gear servo motor.
 The servo motor that originally came with the RC chassis had a weaker plastic gear and a five-wire connection.
-Our new servo has a three-wire connection, which we can control and power with the HAT.
+We replaced it with a new servo that has a three-wire connection, which we can control and power with the Raspberry Pi HAT.

+### ESC
-To send signals to both these components, we use a Furitek Lizard Pro Electronic Speed Controller (ESC).
+To send signals to both these components, we use a Furitek Lizard Pro Electronic Speed Controller (ESC), which came with the brushless motor.

-#### Mounting
-For the mounting of the motor and servo, they were slotted into the original compartments of the chassis.
-For everything else, they are mounted on a 3D printed platform.
-The platform has recesses for the Raspberry Pi board, the fan, and the battery.
-Additionally, there is a stand that the camera is screwed into.

 &nbsp;